InnerSourceCommons/InnerSourceLearningPath/product/outline.md

 - Contributions as long term investments in your upstream InnerSource project Representing in roadmap.

-InnerSource and contribution negotiation
+The need for negotiation skills in InnerSource projects

 - Small vs. large changes - why smaller changes are easier to integrate ad-hoc than large refactorings
-- Best practices for integrating large refactorings
+- Best practices for integrating large changesets
+   - Coordinate a common understanding of the InnerSource project roadmap
+   - Up-front product and engineering design review
+   - Coordinate the timing of larger contributions
-- Unconventional solutions to priority conflicts Up-front product and engineering design review.
+- Unconventional solutions to priority conflicts
+- Communicate the need to think in contributions instead of building workarounds.

 Options for shared ownership

+- Introduce InnerSource governance levels
+   - Governance levels pattern
+   - Implications of each level on product management
 - Common hurdles (line management, performance review setups)
 - Advantages
 - Commons issues wrt. operations and solutions